reexjungle/xcal/README.md

 ### Development Tools for xCal

 xCal is written entirely in C# - therefore it is recommended to use a specialized IDE such as [Microsoft Visual Studio][5] whose editor, debugger and compiler features facilitate rapid application development.
-As a matter of fact, Microsoft now  offers [Visual Studio Community 2013][6] at no cost to an unlimited number of users developing open source projects.
+As a matter of fact, Microsoft now  offers [Visual Studio Community][6] versions at no cost to an unlimited number of users developing open source projects.
 In any case, if Visual Studio does not suit your tastes, please feel free to use other third-party tools e.g. [Xamarin Studio / Monodevelop](http://www.monodevelop.com/download/).

 *For the remainder of this Get Started section and for the sake of simplicity, it would be assumed you use Visual Studio 2013 for software development.*